 A podcast by Datel

-Join our host, Emma Pownall, on her mission to discover what it is that makes a business successful in 2020.
-Does the latest tech really have all the answers?
-Or is it people that we should be focussing our attention on developing and managing better?
-Emma interviews business and industry experts to get the latest insight and practical advice that business leaders like you can start implementing right away.
-Subscribe to Business Futures on your favorite podcast player, or listen to the latest episodes below:
+Join our host, Emma Pownall, on her mission to discover what it is that makes a business successful in today's ever-changing climate.
+Does the latest tech really give us all the tools we need to adapt?
+Or is it people that we should be focusing our attention on developing and managing better?
+Find out as Emma interviews business and industry experts from across the globe to get the latest insight and practical advice that business leaders like you can implement right away.
+Subscribe to Business Futures on your favourite podcast player, or listen to the latest episodes below:

 The Future of Finance

 In this show, we’re looking at the future of finance in modern business.
 Emma speaks to Mark Lee, the UK’s leading accountancy and finance function futurist.
 He spends his time helping finance professionals understand what’s around the corner in financial and business management.
 He’s joined by Datel’s own CFO, Nick Swarbrick.
 Nick’s an experienced CFO, non-exec, and has served on the board of Accountancy body, the ICAEW’s Management Faculty.
 Learn more.

 In conversation with The Manufacturer

 In this episode Emma chatted with Nick Peters, Editorial Director; and Henry Anson, Managing Director at The Manufacturer.
 Their industry publication is an essential online and print resource for British Manufacturing.
 Nick and Henry have just released the 2020 results of their annual survey, the benchmark in taking the temperature of UK manufacturing.
 So with the sector dealing with skills challenges, technological disruption and more, we get to see what Britain really thinks.
 Learn more.